The ESPR Education Committee

 UPCOMING EXAMINATION

-The next examination will be held in June 2024 on occasion of the Sevilla conference.
+The next examination will be held in June 2025 on occasion of the Bucharest conference.

 For the EDiPR Terms and Conditions_2023 (=eligibility criteria) and application form, please click here.